vitei/Usagi/README.md

 **The current is a list of known issues with Usagi which need to be addressed.**

-There is no longer a system for linking projects and engine versions
+There is no longer a system other than submodules for linking projects and engine versions

 A replacement model editor would be required to take advantage of the existing custom shader support

 Resource loading is slow and single threaded

 Resources don't have an internal list of dependenices

-The Vulkan implementation is only half complete

 The running of systems is not yet multi-threaded

 Spot and projection lights are not properlly culled

-If the window loses focus at the wrong time creating the render targets will fail

 The AI would need updating to be able to control flying vehicles

 License